dewith/sparkify_postgres/README.md

 ## Installation 💻

 - **Udacity's AWS Workspace:** The code was originally developed in JupyterLab, mainly using the libraries [Psycopg2](https://www.psycopg.org/docs/) and [Pandas](https://pandas.pydata.org/).

-- **Local machine:** The project can be executed locally by meeting these requirements:
+But it can be executed locally by meeting these requirements:
   - `python==3.6.3`
   - `conda==4.6.14`
   - `jupyterlab==1.0.9`